 Ralph Russell (1918-2008) was widely regarded as the leading western Urdu scholar and translator.
 I learnt Urdu from him, and for the last 26 years of his life we worked closely together.
 I edited many of his books for publication and I am now his literary executor.
 I work with publishers to keep his books in print and to bring out new editions.
 His work has an appreciative audience in India, Pakistan and wherever Urdu speakers have settled, but also makes Urdu poetry accessible to people who know no Urdu.

-You can find out more about him and our collaboration at Working with Ralph Russell
+There’s an interview in the journal Kitaab about him and our collaboration: Working with Ralph Russell

 On Urdu literature

 Ralph is best known for his work on the great 19th century poet, Ghalib.
 The Famous Ghalib: The Sound of My Moving Pen introduces Ghalib’s poetry to readers who don’t know Urdu.
 The new edition brings together his writing on Ghalib and the ghazal over many years.